 1.3 The inquiry committee will gather information and determine whether there is sufficient, credible basis to warrant a formal investigation.
 The committee shall offer the respondent an opportunity to provide them with relevant information regarding the allegations.
 The committee will submit a written report of its assessment to the Dean and the respondent, and to the complainant where appropriate.
 The report should state what evidence was reviewed, summarize relevant interviews, and include the committee's recommendation.
-This report will ordinarily be submitted within 30 calendar days of receipt of the written complaint by the Dean.
+This report will ordinarily be su within 30 calendar days of receipt of the written complaint by the Dean.
 1.4 If the report of the inquiry committee determines that a formal investigation is not warranted, the Dean may (i) drop the matter, or (ii) not initiate a formal investigation, but take such other action as the circumstances warrant, or (iii), in extraordinary circumstances, nonetheless initiate a formal investigation.
-The Dean will inform the concerned parties of the decision.
+The Dean will inform the concerned parties

-1.5 If the inquiry committee determines that a formal investigation is warranted, the Dean will initiate a formal investigation as provided in Section 2.
-The Provost (Vice Provost/designee) will inform the appropriate government agency or source funding the research, in writing, that a formal investigation has been initiated and will identify the respondent to the agency or source (1).
+1.5 If the inquiry committee determines that a formal investigation 1.5 If the inquiry committee determines that a formal investigation is warranted, the Dean will initiate a formal investigation as provided in Section 2.
+The Provost (Vice Provost/designee) will inform the appropriate government agency or source funding the research, in writing, that a formal investigation has been initiated and will identify the respondent to the source or government (I). the agency or source (1).

-2. Formal Investigation
+2 Formal Investigation